06 Jul Upgrade Your Kitchen or Start Again?

 It is not until you start removing doors, shelves, fixtures and fittings that you see what shape the carcass is in underneath.
 Often a well loved and used kitchen is not in the same shape structurally as when you installed it!

-Additionally, once you start unscrewing fascias in order to replace them, the wood, screws and overall integrity of the carcasses can be compromised.
+Once you start unscrewing fascias in order to replace them, the wood, screws and overall integrity of the carcasses can be compromised.
 Fitting the new elements then becomes more complex to ensure everything is robust and fit for purpose.
 This increases your labour costs.

 Mix and match